As I write this, I am in the final month of Q4 2020. So, I wanted to talk about my first Q4 with KDP self publishing, which was in 2019.

 So, here is the breakdown of my first proper first few months, which happened to also coincide with Q4.

-It might be slightly off, as I’m relying on bookbolt here, which always seems to be a few dollars different… anyway!
+It might be slightly off, as I’m relying on book report here, (which I don’t have anymore) and it always seems to be a few dollars off… anyway!

 October 2019: $30.92